 50% Draft: Half complete work.
 There is structure, but also a lot of room for change.
 Some rework is inexpensive, some is expensive.

 99% Draft: Nearly completed work.
 Rework at this point is very expensive.

 When a new owner takes over a process or a project from a previous owner, there are a finite number of “blindspots” of which the original owner is aware and the new owner will need to understand.

 Using the analogy of changing lanes while driving a vehicle and learning to do a “shoulder check” for information that is not visible from standard controls, we have a process for the new owner and previous owner to jointly review processes until the transfer is complete.

 This process is similar to Mini-boss, End-boss, except that the mini-boss is also the new owner of a process, and not only a reviewer.
 Shoulder checks should be requested by new owners to avoid “crashing”:

 Making changes to systems that break existing processes may lose data and hurt the productivity of others downstream without notice and without a replacement system in place (behavior known as “Dead Tarzan”).

 Repeatedly investing in mis-prioritized projects due to a misunderstanding of requirements from project stakeholders and insufficient confirmation of intended outcomes.

-Even when not crashing, as part of our Self Awareness value, top team members will constantly be seeking feedback and review from people around the company.
+Even when not crashing, as part of our Self Awareness leadership principle, top team members will constantly be seeking feedback and review from people around the company.

 A “brown M&M” is a mistake that could either signal dangerous oversights in the execution of a project, or be a completely innocuous and unimportant error.
 When a brown M&M is found, aim to rule out a dangerous error as quickly as possible.
 Do fast drilldowns and systematic checks to see if more brown M&Ms are found, and if so, an entire project may need to be reviewed.